sorgerlab/omero.cloudarchive-docker/README.md

   -p 8080:8080 \
   dpwrussell/omero-grid-web
 ```

-Note: It takes a few minutes for the containers to start and as they have to
-start and stop services during configuration so it may appear to be working
-then offline, then working again.

 Now the OMERO infrastructure is up and running normal importing using Insight
 can be commenced on localhost, standard OMERO ports (unless changed in the